coreyfein/nyt-crossword-data/README.md

 7. "Record for Day of Week as of Date (Minutes)" (Formula field).
 The formula is:
     {Record for Day of Week as of Date}/60
 8. "Set Record for Day of Week" (Checkbox field)
 9. "Running Average for Day of Week (Minutes)" (Formula field).
-THe formula is:
+The formula is:
     {Running Average for Day of Week}/60

 Next, in the table: